 You can also read more about children and young people's mental health services (CYPMHS).

 There are also several organisations that provide emotional support and practical advice.
 You could try:

 - Family Lives is a charity specialising in supporting families.
 You can call their confidential helpline on 0808 800 2222 (9am to 9pm Monday to Friday, 10am to 3pm Saturday to Sunday).
-You can also visit their forums
+You can also visit the Family Lives forum

 - Relate offers relationship advice and counselling.
 You can also use Live Chat to talk to a counsellor

 - Young Minds, the mental health charity, has a confidential parents' helpline.
 Call them on 0808 802 5544 (9.30am to 4pm Monday to Friday)